Thomas H. Fetzer

 Thomas H. Fetzer, of Wilmington, NC, was appointed by the North Carolina General Assembly in 2017 to serve on the Board of Governors of the University of North Carolina System.
 His term will end in 2021.

-Fetzer serves as vice chair of the Committee on Audit, Risk Management, and Compliance.
-He also serves on the Budget and Finance Committee and brings a wealth of experience to the Board on state government and public policy.
+Fetzer serves as secretary on the University Governance Committee and vice chair of the Audit, Risk Management, and Compliance Committee.
+He brings a wealth of experience to the Board on state government and public policy.
 He was a vocal proponent of NC Promise - a tuition-reduction program designed to reduce student debt and increase enrollment at three participating UNC System institutions.

 Fetzer is a former three-term mayor of Raleigh and past chairman of the North Carolina Republican Party.